 SAML JIT (Just-In-Time) configuration sample

-As of the March 2020 release, Alma’s SAML Integration supports creation and update of users on the fly, based on their information in the IDP.
+As of the March 2020 release, Alma’s SAML Integration supports creating and updating users on the fly, based on their information in the IdP.

 The workflow is as following:

 - Yes – update the user’s information based on the SAML assertion